fahdd95/Click-to-translate/README.md

 Note: i will upload the extension on chrome store soon.

-# Why Click to translate
+# Why Real-time video translator (Click to translate)

 Basically, i wrote this tool because i am learning norwegian language and watching NRK TV with arabic subtitle is so important to achieve my norwegian language goal.